dotnet/designs/accepted/2023/wasm-browser-threads.md

         - which maybe our HTTP/WS could do ?
         - could this difference we ignored ?
 - `JSExport`/`Function`
-    - we already are on correct thread in JS
+    - we already are on correct thread in JS, unless this is UI thread
     - would anything improve if we tried to be more async ?

 ## JSWebWorker with JS interop